kirjanx/kiryl_test/README.md

 # 2nd commit in to dev branch

 # 1st additional commit in to dev branch
+# 2nd additional commit in to dev branch

 # 1st additional commit in to master branch